hyperjiang/move/README.md

 ## notes

-- The program does not support dumping all the databases in one time, this is intended, because dumping once for all the databases is easy to cause problem.
+- The program does not support dumping all the databases in one time, this is intended, you need to specify the database in each rule.
-- You can run the program directly without docker if you have mysql client installed on your local.
+- You can run the program directly without docker if you are using linux or mac and have mysql client installed on your local.
+- The rules are run in FIFO order.